dky/nginx-client-certs/README.md

 ssl_verify_client on;
 ```

-4. If you need a `.pfx` file we have a helper script `combine.sh` that will generate a pfx file you can import into a keychain.
+4. If you need a `.p12` we have a helper script `create_p12.sh`.

 ## Troubleshooting

 `validate.sh` makes a curl call to the protected endpoint providing the client cert, key and the ca.crt.
 Use this to make sure certs are functional.

-Validate the `client.crt` contains SSL client
+Validate the `client.crt` contains TLS client attribute

 ```
 $ openssl x509 -in client.crt -noout -purpose | grep 'SSL client :'